ap4347/2102/docs/11-Lecture.md

 ## dplyr Package (continued) {-}

-We will continue working with the `nyc_flights` data set that provides information about flights departed New York City in 2013 (the data set is available on Courseworks).
+We continue working with the `nyc_flights` data set that provides information about flights departed New York City in 2013 (the data set is available on Courseworks).
 It contains 336 776 observations (rows) and 19 variables (columns).